pirsch-analytics/docs/docs/get-started/frontend-integration.md

 ## Including and Excluding Pages

 The snippet provides a very flexible way to include or exclude pages.
-You can exclude one or more pages by specifying the `data-exclude' attribute.
+You can exclude one or more pages by specifying the `data-exclude` attribute.
 The content is a list of regular expressions used to filter pages.

 ```html
 <script defer type="text/javascript" src="https://api.pirsch.io/pirsch.js"